 During Super Bowl 50, Gatorade created a customized sponsored Snapchat lens aimed at football fans.
 The “#GatoradeDunk” lens allowed users to simulate being “dunked” with their drink.
 Gatorade promoted the lens using an ad starring Serena Williams – one of the company’s sponsored athletes.

 The campaign performed very well, getting more than 100 million views over Super Bowl weekend, and 170 million total.

 22. Stranger Things Season 2 by Netflix

-Netflix went all out to promote Season 2 of Stranger Things on Snapchat.
-First of all, they had a world lens available, and it was epic (see below).
+Netflix went all out to promote Season 2 of Stranger Things on Snapchat, starting with this epic world lens (see below).